 Gather the ingredients for the dingle pie.

-Melt the butter in a large Dutch oven over medium-high heat.
-Chop the onions and add them to the pot, sautéing them until golden and soft.
+- Melt the lamb fat or butter in a large Dutch oven over medium-high heat.
+Sauté the onions until golden and soft. (image 1)

-Add the sliced carrots and finely diced parsnips and cook for a minute.
+- Add the carrots and parsnips and cook for a minute. (image 2)

-Add the peeled and diced potatoes, cubed lamb, chopped herbs, salt, and pepper to the pot.
-Mix well and simmer for 30 minutes, then taste and adjust seasonings as desired.
+- Add the potatoes, lamb, herbs, salt, and pepper, then stir and simmer for 30 minutes.
+Taste and adjust seasonings as desired. (image 4)

-Cook for another 15-20 minutes, until the potatoes are fork tender and the liquid has thickened from the potato starch.
+- Cook the lamb stew for another 15-20 minutes, until the potatoes are fork tender and the liquid has thickened from the potato starch. (image 5)

-Spoon the filling into a 6-cup enamel dish and let it cool while you make the hot water crust pastry.
-Roll out the pastry on a floured surface, then top the filling with the pastry and brush with beaten egg.
+- Spoon the filling into a 6-cup enamel dish and set it aside while you make the hot water crust pastry.
+Roll out the pastry on a floured surface, then top the filling with the pastry and brush with beaten egg. (image 6)

-Bake at 400 F for 40-45 minutes, until the pastry is a rich golden brown.
-Let it cool for 45 minutes to 1 hour on a wire rack to allow the filling to set, then serve warm.
+- Bake at 400°F for 40-45 minutes, until the pastry is a rich golden brown.
+Let it cool for 45 minutes to 1 hour on a wire rack to allow the filling to set. (image 7)

-Are you curious to try a slice of Ireland?
-Even if you can't travel there for vacation, you can enjoy this delicious Irish recipe at home as you dream of Ireland.
+- Serve warm and enjoy this slice of Ireland!
+Even if you can't travel there for vacation, you can enjoy this delicious Irish recipe at home as you dream of Ireland. (image 8)

 Recipe FAQs